openstream/llm-visibility-monitor/README.md

 ## WordPress Coding Standards Compliance

-This plugin follows WordPress coding standards and passes the WordPress plugin check.
-We've documented common compliance issues and their solutions to help with future development.
+This plugin **fully complies** with WordPress coding standards and passes the WordPress plugin check with **0 errors and 0 warnings**.
+We've documented the compliance issues we encountered and their solutions to help with future development and prevent similar problems.

 ### Common Compliance Issues & Solutions